Managing Persuasion Robustly: The Optimality of Quota Rules: Model

-The timing of the game is illustrated in \Cref{fig:timeline} and is formally described as follows: \begin{enumerate} \item The receiver publicly commits to a decision rule $\alloc$. \item The sender publicly commits to a signal structure $\info \in \availableInfo$ after observing decision rule~$\alloc$. \item State $\state$ is realized according to prior $\prior$, and a signal that leads to posterior belief $\posterior$ is sent to the receivers according to signal structure $\info$. \item Action $\action$ is chosen according to distribution $\alloc(\info,\posterior)$.
-Sender receives payoff $v(\action)$ and receiver receives payoff $u(\state,\action)$. \end{enumerate}
+The timing of the game is illustrated in \Cref{fig:timeline} and is formally described as follows: \begin{enumerate} \item The receiver publicly commits to a decision rule $\alloc$. \item The sender publicly commits to an information structure $\info \in \availableInfo$ after observing the decision rule~$\alloc$. \item The state $\state$ is realized according to prior $\prior$, and a signal leading to posterior belief $\posterior$ is sent to the receiver according to information structure $\info$. \item The action $\action$ is chosen according to the distribution $\alloc(\info,\posterior)$.
+The sender receives a payoff of $v(a,\omega)$ and the receiver receives a payoff of $u(a, \state)$. \end{enumerate}

-In our model, we assume that the sender is a standard Bayesian decision-maker.
-That is, given decision rule $\alloc$, she chooses
+The sender is assumed to be a Bayesian decision-maker, and given a decision rule $\alloc$ by the receiver, she chooses an information structure $\info(\alloc,v,\availableInfo)$ that maximizes her expected utility:

-to maximize her expected payoff when her utility function is $v$.\footnote{The maximization problem might not be well-defined (only) when $\Pi$ is infinite.
-Our results hold under any behavioral assumption of the sender's choice of signal structures when the max does not exist.}\ As customary in the literature, we assume a tie-breaking rule in favor of the receiver.
-Thus, letting $\util(\posterior,\alloc(\info,\mu)) \triangleq \sum_{a} \sum_{\state} \util(\state,a) \posterior(\theta) \alloc(a|\info,\mu)$, the receiver's expected payoff by committing to decision rule $\alloc$ is
+The choice of the decision rule $\alloc$ by the receiver may lead to indifference in the sender's choice of an information structure.
+The nature of the sender's tie-breaking rule will be largely immaterial in the current setting, as we show in \cref{thm:quota_optimal} and discuss in \cref{remark}.
+The receiver's expected payoff by committing to decision rule $\alloc$ is